 - Don’t Believe Everything You Read and Hear.
 You’re Not a Number.

-We actually tried to get pregnant and yielded no success for 6-8 months before we decided to consult local doctors.
-At least three of the gynecologists and fertility experts cautioned us that we immediately use donor eggs as easy resolution.
-While I know donor eggs are the right choice for many families, I wondered if they had any idea how devastating it could be for a young woman who thought her cycles were normal to hear this suggestion.
+We tried to get pregnant on our own for 6-8 months without any results that led us to consult local doctors.
+At least three of the gynecologists and fertility experts cautioned us and suggested we use donor eggs as an easy resolution for conception.
+While I know donor eggs are the right choice for many families, I wondered if they had any idea how devastating it could be for a young woman who thought her cycles were normal and conception should always be possible with the help of advances in reproductive technology.

-With a research background in cell biology, I couldn’t stop reading scientific articles and clinical study reports on premature ovarian aging and available treatment options to empower myself with right knowledge.
-In a short span of three months, I must have read enough on this subject that I could not find anymore new articles that would enhance my knowledge and that my efforts would qualify for a certification.
+With a research background in cell biology, I couldn’t stop reading scientific articles and clinical study reports on premature ovarian aging and available treatment options to gain the right scientific understanding.
+In a short span of three months, I must have read enough on this subject that I could not find any more new articles to enhance my understanding and it felt my efforts would qualify for mastery certification in ovarian biology.

-If I had believed in what I read, I’d probably have never been able to succeed the way we did because I learned that the actual pregnancy rates were below 5% with my own eggs.
+If I had believed in what I read, I’d probably have never been able to succeed the way we did.
+I learned the actual pregnancy rates were below 5% with my own eggs with my diagnosis.
 But I knew in my heart there would be a way.
-I never gave up and steered clear from online forums and social media that made me feel feeble and hopeless.
+I never gave up and completely steered clear from online forums and social media.
+I could not relate the misinformation on several of those forums and it also used to make me feel feeble and hopeless.

 Sometimes, the virtue of perseverance and focus are the biggest contributors to greater success in life.
 Listen to your heart and keep making thoughtful choices along this journey.